Toronto, ON M5G 2R5

 |$40k - $80k||0|

-The Canadian Diabetes Association's 2015 Report on Diabetes states that in the past 15 years, the number of Canadians living with diabetes has doubled.
-There are currently 11 million Canadians living with the disease, which is expected to rise by more than 40% in the next 10 years.
+The number of Canadians living with diabetes has doubled in the last 15 years, per Diabetes Canada.
+The charity reports that 11 million Canadians live with the disease, a number expected to rise by more than 40% in the next 10 years.

-To combat this disease, the CDA funds research projects that investigate both treatments and a possible cure.
-The charity's 2015 Research Report provides information on the 78 research projects funded by the CDA in 2015.
-The report also states that research findings from one ofthe CDA's funded research teams has resulted in the development of two new drugs for diabetes treatment.
+To combat this disease, Diabetes Canada funds research projects that investigate both treatments and a possible cure.
+The charity’s 2015 Research Report provides information on the 75 research projects funded by Diabetes Canada in 2015.
+The charity reports that research findings from one of its funded research teams in 2015 have resulted in development of two new drugs for diabetes treatment.
+The 2016 Research Report has yet to be released, but is expected to provide information on the 80 research projects undertaken in 2016.

-The CDA also provides direct support to people living with diabetes.
-The charity runs expos, workshops and webinars for people to gain a better understanding of the disease.
-Over 30,000 people benefited from the 365 events held in 2015.
+Diabetes Canada also provides direct support to people living with diabetes.
+The charity runs expos, workshops and webinars for people living with diabetes to gain a better understanding of the disease.
+Over 33,000 people attended the 350 events held in 2016.

-D-Camps are another program run by the CDA and provide a place for children with diabetes to connect with each other and learn how to live with the disease.
-The charity ran 50 D-Camps in 2015, attended by 2400 kids and families.
+D-Camps are another program run by Diabetes Canada and provide a place for children with diabetes to connect with each other and learn how to live with the disease.
+The charity ran 50 D-Camps in 2016, attended by 2,400 kids and families.

-The Association has funding reserves of just under $16.7m (9% are donor-endowed).
-Excluding donor-endowed funds, the charity's reserves cover 55% of annual program costs, emphasizing a need for donations.
+Diabetes Canada has funding reserves of $6.4m (23% are donor-endowed).
+Funding reserves cover 21% of annual program costs, emphasizing a need for donations.

-The charity changed its year end from August to December in F2014, making F2014 figures based on 16 months.
-Ci adjusted the Program cost coverage for F2014 to be based on 12 months of programming.
+CDA changed its year end from August to December in F2014, making F2014 figures based on 16 months.
+Ci adjusted the program cost coverage for F2014 to be based on 12 months of programming.

-This charity report is an update that is being reviewed by the Canadian Diabetes Association.
+This charity report is an update that is being reviewed by Diabetes Canada.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December